 Matt’s research interests include community-based conservation, applied ecology and participatory science.
 He is passionate about both research and education and has spent time in both fields – working as an educator at zoos and aquariums in the U.S., as adjunct faculty for university-level field courses and contributing to research projects in Chicago, Kenya, South Africa, Malaysian Borneo and Guyana.
 Matt is based at Miami University’s Institute for the Environment and Sustainability in Ohio, where his research is focused on the abundance and spatial distribution of jaguars in the Kanuku Mountains, Guyana.

 Evi studied biology, and is particularly interested in challenges posed by the interaction between conservation and socio-economic development.
 She completed her undergraduate in Belgium with a research project on rodent-borne diseases in Tanzania, and obtained her Ph.D. from Auburn University (USA) on lizard ecology in Costa Rica.
 Furthering her dedication to conservation, she co-founded the education and awareness program ‘AU Tigers4Tigers’, and was active in the Society for Conservation Biology.
 In 2011, Evi came to Guyana to study jaguars as part of Panthera’s International Jaguar Program.
 She now resides in Guyana to develop the program, working with communities, government and NGOs to nurture co-existence between people and wildlife, and ensure a long-term future for jaguars.

 Dr. Murray Collins

 Murray’s research interests are in environmental economics and conservation biology.
-He is based at the Institute of Zoology and London School of Economics, and is currently focusing on tropical forest carbon and biodiversity mapping in Sumatra, Indonesia.
+He is based at the University of Edinburgh, and works on tropical forest carbon and biodiversity mapping.